arrowhead-f/x509-profile/proposal.md

 #### 2.1.9.3 Policy Extensions

-In the context of X.509 and RFC 5280, a _policy_ is a legal document that binds the owner of a certificate and, potentially, all certificates issued by that certificate to certain legal obligations.
+In the context of X.509 and RFC 5280, a _policy_ is a legal document that binds the owner of a certificate, and, potentially, all certificates issued by that certificate, to certain legal obligations.
 The four policy extensions defined by RFC 5280 _may_ be used to ensure that every certificate in a given certificate chain have accepted some policies of concern.
 Please refer to RFC 5280 for more details about these extensions.